Iceland–Philippines relations: Migration

 There are currently 2,241 Filipinos, of which 1,240 are Icelandic citizens, residing in Iceland as of 2021.
 Filipinos are the largest Asian population and the fifth largest among other foreign nationalities in the country to date.
 Most Filipinos tend to settle in the Capital Region, however there are certain Filipinos that reside in the rural areas such as Kirkjubæjarklaustur.
 On the other hand, there are 17 registered persons with Icelandic citizenship who are residing in the Philippines as per 2020 Census.

 The Filipino migration to Iceland from the past 20 years has primarily been caused by the economic boom.
 Iceland, being a small country with less than half a million people, needed to outsource in order to satisfy its demands in production, services, and construction.
 This has opened doors for many Filipinos, coming from a developing country.
 On the other hand, it was not always work that encouraged Filipinos to move to Iceland.
 Aside from work, one key reason for migrating to Iceland is family reunification.

-Philippine Drug War
+Philippine drug war

-Iceland was not supportive of the Philippine Drug War, President Rodrigo Duterte's campaign against illegal drugs in his country.
+Iceland was not supportive of the Philippine drug war, President Rodrigo Duterte's campaign against illegal drugs in his country.
 Iceland is critical of the killings linked to the campaign.

 Iceland has led calls for an independent body to probe on the killings at the United Nations Human Rights Council at least in three occasions in 2017, 2018 and 2019.

 The Philippines government was seriously considering cutting diplomatic relations with Iceland for initiating the resolution, which they described as grotesquely one-sided, outrageously narrow, and maliciously partisan and shown how the Western powers are scornful of sovereign exercise of protecting Filipino people from the scourge of prohibited drugs.